Tsumugii24/lesion-cells-det/README.md

 ### <div align="center"><h2>Description</h2></div>

-**Lesion-Cells DET** stands for Multi-granularity **Lesion Cells Detection**.
+**Lesion-Cells DET** stands for Multi-granularity **Lesion Cells DETection**.

-The projects employs both CNN-based and Transformer-based neural networks for Object Detection.
+The project employs both CNN-based and Transformer-based neural networks for Object Detection.

 The system excels at detecting 7 types of cells with varying granularity in images.
 Additionally, it provides statistical information on the relative sizes and lesion degree distribution ratios of the identified cells.